I Saved & Made £2,700

-This is one of my most popular posts on Mrs Mummypenny, how to survive the salary on maternity leave.
+This is one of my most popular posts on Mrs Mummypenny, how to survive on maternity pay.
 It was written back in 2013 when I was on maternity leave.
-Now it is read at least 200 times every day!
+Now it is read hundreds of times every day!
 You probably found me via google.
 If so hello, welcome to Mrs Mummypenny.
 Please do sign up to my newsletter and follow me on social media for tons of personal finance and money saving tips.

-Here are my tips on how to survive the salary drop whilst on maternity.
+Here are my tips on how to survive on maternity pay.

-The statutory maternity pay is £151.20 per week or 90% of your average weekly earnings (whichever is less) (correct in 2020) & you are paid this for the first 39 weeks of your maternity leave.
+The statutory maternity pay is £151.97 per week or 90% of your average weekly earnings (whichever is less) (correct in tax year 2021/22) & you are paid this for the first 39 weeks of your maternity leave.

 Here are my top tips to maximise your salary/earnings whilst on maternity leave.

 Use as Little Paid Holiday as Possible

-I had 4 weeks holiday remaining before Jack was born.
+I had 4 weeks holiday remaining before J was born.
 Maternity leave started on the day he was born.
 This is the latest day it can start.